 Reduce risks of document loss.
 A single unpreventable accident like a fire can cripple your fleet management systems if you do not shift to a digital data system.
 Computer files can be stored on a cloud network or in multiple locations, which means that the risk of losing them is much smaller.

-Optimize cost in time and money.
-Deploying a DMS lessens overhead costs in terms of storage, printers, document delivery services, and insurance.
+Optimise cost in time and money.
+Deploying a DMS lessens overhead costs in terms of storage, printers, document delivery services and insurance.
 French fleet management company Arval noted on their site that administering documents takes up 31.4% of an employees’ time, which in turn costs up to €13,600 per employee annually.

 As fleet management becomes more complex with trends shifting to financing and remarketing in fleet management companies, a great DMS like OpenKM ensures that a company is able to scale when they need to.